Policy 622 - Pregnancy Disability

 It is the employee's responsibility to coordinate all leave time with the supervisor.
 It is the responsibility of the supervisor to administer the leave provisions detailed in this policy.

-Refer to Family & Medical (614), Personal (617), and Industrial Disability (615) leave policies for procedures related to specific leave applications.
+Refer to Family and Medical (614), Personal (617), and Industrial Disability (615) leave policies for procedures related to specific leave applications.
 Contact Human Resources for questions or more information about this policy.

 Policy Approved: October 23, 1998